spryker/docker-sdk/docs/09-troubleshooting.md

 ### An application is not reachable over http

 **when**
-Yves, Zed, or Glue, etc. application is not reachable over and installation process finished.
+An application like Yves, Zed, or Glue is not reachable after installation.

 **then**
-Check ssl section in the deployment file, e.g deploy.*.yml.
+Ensure that SSL encryption is enabled in `deploy.*.yml`:
 ```yaml
 docker:
     ssl: